Devansh3712/cptemplate/README.md

   test  run and test the code
 ```

+### `cptemplate` commands

-`cptemplate` can be used by directly typing the command `cptemplate` in CMD/Terminal
+ - `cptemplate` can be used by directly typing the command `cptemplate` in CMD/Terminal

-For creating a new template file, the command `cptemplate new` is used, which creates a `new.py` file in the directory where `cptemplate` command is run
+- For creating a new template file, the command `cptemplate new` is used, which creates a `new.py` file in the directory where `cptemplate` command is run

 ```shell
 cptemplate new
 ```

-For running/testing the file, the command `cptemplate test` is used
+- For running/testing the file, the command `cptemplate test` is used

 ```shell
 cptemplate test